-- 455,000 m3/a or - 114.700 t/a
+- $-455,000 \text{ m}^3/\text{a} \text{ or}$ - 114.700 t/a

 74 % of Slovenian forests are privately owned and 26 % of forests are public (owned by the state or communes).
 Larger and undivided forest estates of state-owned forests enable good professional management.
 Private forest estates are small, with an average area of only 3 ha (picture 28) and even these are further fragmented into several separate plots (picture 29).
 For the great majority of these estates forests are not of economic interest.
 Private forest property is becoming even more fragmented as the number of forest owners is increasing.
 According to the latest data there are already 314,000 (with co-owners even 489,000) forest owners in Slovenia (SFS, 2010).
-The major fragmentation of forest property, the number of forests, to optimal timber production and utilization of forest potential.
+The major fragmentation of forest property, the number of forest owners and co-owners, present a serious obstacle to professional work in private forests, to optimal timber production and utilization of forest potential.